Blog

 This means that when using a device with low output voltage, you'll be able to reach a higher SPL (Sound Pressure Level), which means a higher volume.

-But there are also a lot of pro-audio headphones that fall into this category.
+However, there are also a lot of pro-audio headphones that fall into this category.

 Headphones with more than 50 Ohm impedance are considered high-impedance headphones.